zaiisao/Documentation/en/Video/start_call_web.md

 If the web app is not working properly, open the console in your browser and check for errors.
 The following are the most likely errors:
 - `INVALID_VENDOR_KEY`: Wrong App ID.
 Check if you fill in the correct App ID.
-- `ERR_DYNAMIC_USE_STATIC_KE`: Your Agora project enables App Certificate, so you need to use Token when joining the channel.
+- `ERR_DYNAMIC_USE_STATIC_KEY`: Your Agora project enables App Certificate, so you need to use Token when joining the channel.
 - `Media access:NotFoundError`: Check if your camera and microphone are working properly.
 - `MEDIA_NOT_SUPPORT`: Please use HTTPS or localhost.